 The proliferation of ways to access media messages mean we can easily reject any we don't trust.
 Therefore the authors and carriers of these messages need to convince us of their integrity: that they are well researched and factually correct.
 They have a big stake in improving society's media literacy.

-This website was set up by the members of the Media Corporate Social Responsibility Forum - a group of organisations working to develop social responsibility and environmental sustainability for the media sector.
-You can find more information about the forum and its members here: mediacsrforum.org
+This website was set up by the Media Corporate Social Responsibility Forum - a group of organisations working to develop social responsibility and environmental sustainability for the media sector.
+You can find more information about the forum here: mediacsrforum.org

 As with all things media-related, the world is moving fast.
 Please let us know about things you've found about the subject, things you would like to know and if you have anything to say about what is on this site.